immers-space/activitypub-express/README.md

 Per spec, future activities from blocked actors will be silently ignored.
 Additionally, past activitities will be filtered from display in the inbox and followers collections, but they are not permanetly deleted, so they would re-appear after undo of block.

+* Rate limits: not included in `activitpub-express`; should be handled in the specific implementation

 ## API